burkfers/qmk_userspace_features/maccel/readme.md

 # Setup checklist

-- Place files in `users/YOUR_USERNAME/features/maccel/`
+- Place files in either:
+    - `keyboards/YOUR KEYBOARD/keymaps/YOUR KEYMAP/maccel/`
+    - OR in `users/YOUR_USERNAME/features/maccel/`
 - Include `maccel/rules.mk` in your `rules.mk`
 - Shim `pointing_device_task_user`
 - Add configuration defines for parameters and optionally debugging